hdShang/arxiv-daily/docs/cs-CV/2025-10-20/papers/251018014v1-manzaiset-a-multimodal-dataset-of-viewer-responses-to-japanese-manza.md

 ---
 layout: default
-title: ManzaiSet: A Multimodal Dataset of Viewer Responses to Japanese Manzai Comedy
+title: "ManzaiSet: A Multimodal Dataset of Viewer Responses to Japanese Manzai Comedy"
 ---

 # ManzaiSet: A Multimodal Dataset of Viewer Responses to Japanese Manzai Comedy